jenyu7/dwsource/lct-4.md

 **Interesting News:** [Apple Face ID](http://www.popsci.com/apple-face-ID)

-* `man` is a command that will display  a user manual
+`man` is a command that will display  a user manual
        * The manual is divided into sections (we talked about the first three):
               1. executable programs or shell commands
               2. system calls
               3. library routines
        * If you wanted to look up something from the manual, the command would be `man **keyword**`
               * For example:
                      * `man ls`
                      * `man man`
                      * `man stdio`
        * Some functions may have the same name, and you might want to be able to specify which section the function you want is in.
               * For example, `man printf` will automatically give you the page for a printf in the 1st section.
 If you wanted to look up a printf from stdio, however, (stdio is in the 3rd section) you would instead type `man 3 printf`. (see below for more details)

 If you recall from yesterday, when we ran our Hello World code, we were given a warning when using the function `printf()`:
        * `printf()` is part of stdio, which is the standard input/output library.

 When compiling your C code, `gcc` will go through two steps:
-     1. Checks if everything matches (syntax, function names, arguments and return type, etc.)
+       Step 1.
+Checks if everything matches (syntax, function names, arguments and return type, etc.)
               * If it finds a function it does not see defined in the code, it assumes that you know what you're talking about, and will give you a warning.
-     2. Links the code for the external function
+       Step 2.
+Links the code for the external function
               * `gcc` can automatically link functions in standard libraries

 Although warnings will still allow you to compile and run your code, it is ideal if your code has no warnings!

-	 * `#include`
+`#include`
        * Include it in the header of your code
        * Put system libraries inside <>
        * Two major libraries we will be using:
               1. `#include <stdio.h>`
               2. `#include <stdlib.h>`

 ---
 ## Tuesday, 9/12 Hello, World! by Jake Goldman